robenkleene/prism/manual/src/full---help-output.md

 A complete description of the style string syntax follows:

-- If the input that delta is receiving already has colors, and you want delta to output those colors unchanged, then use the special style string 'raw'.
-Otherwise, delta will strip any colors from its input.
+- If the input that prism is receiving already has colors, and you want prism to output those colors unchanged, then use the special style string 'raw'.
+Otherwise, prism will strip any colors from its input.

 - A style string consists of 0, 1, or 2 colors, together with an arbitrary number of style